topoftheblock/topoftheblock/README.md

 [ETL Pipeline with NLP and Visualization](https://github.com/topoftheblock/ETL-Pipeline-with-NLP-Analysis) - A comprehensive platform for processing, analyzing, and visualizing parliamentary protocols from the German Bundestag with advanced NLP capabilities and multimedia processing.

+[LLM Fine-Tuning with LoRa for Financial Sentiment](https://github.com/topoftheblock/Fine-Tuning-LLM-For-Financial-Sentiment) - An end-to-end real-time data pipeline for ingesting financial social media text, analyzing its sentiment using a fine-tuned Large Language Model powered by Apple's MLX, and visualizing the results.
  ## Upcoming Projects

 1. Agentic AI for Anomaly Detection in Documents: A multi-agent AI system that detects, explains, and helps resolve anomalies by combining classical ML with the reasoning power of Large Language Models.
 Instead of a single model, a swarm of specialized agents collaborates in real-time, mimicking a human operations team.